-Anand Mehra, M.D., age 45
+Anand Mehra, M.D., age 46

 Anand Mehra, M.D. has served as a member of our Board since September 2014.
 Dr. Mehra joined Sofinnova Investments, Inc. (fka Sofinnova Ventures, Inc.), a biotech investment firm, in 2007 and served as a managing general partner until January 2020.
 Prior to joining Sofinnova, Dr. Mehra worked in J.P.
 Morgan's private equity and venture capital group, and before that, Dr. Mehra was a consultant in McKinsey & Company's pharmaceutical practice.
-Dr. Mehra currently serves as the chairman of the board of directors of the publicly held company Merus N.V. and as a director of several private companies.
-Within the past five years, he also served on the boards of directors of the publicly held pharmaceutical companies Marinus Pharmaceuticals, Inc. and Spark Therapeutics, Inc. Dr. Mehra received a B.A. degree in political philosophy from the University of Virginia and an M.D. degree from Columbia University's College of Physicians and Surgeons.
+Dr. Mehra currently serves as the chairman of the board of directors of the publicly held company Merus N.V.
+Within the past five years, he also served on the board of directors of the pharmaceutical company Spark Therapeutics, Inc. Dr. Mehra received a B.A. degree in political philosophy from the University of Virginia and an M.D. degree from Columbia University's College of Physicians and Surgeons.
 Our Board believes that Dr. Mehra's extensive experience in the life sciences industry, his service on the boards of directors of other public life sciences companies and his extensive leadership experience qualify him to serve as a director of our company.

-Andrew Powell, age 63
+Andrew Powell, age 64